PaulPruliere/fredflaskapi/Code Challenge.md

     - Be able to explain how you resolved the challenge to a couple of people from our team
     - Be able to answer questions about your implementation

 All in all the whole event will probably not take longer than 60 minutes.
-# fredflakapi